 Photo checklist to gather before a FAIR photography appraisal

-Send a repeatable evidence set that shows sheen, surface, support, and the paperwork around the print.
+Send a repeatable evidence set that shows sheen, surface, support, and paperwork.

 Front overview: one straight-on full photo of the entire print or framed object with margins visible when possible.